gohugoio/hugo/content/en/getting-started/configuration.md

 Content-Security-Policy = "script-src localhost:1313"
 {{< /code-toggle >}}

-Since this is is "development only", it may make sense to put it below the `development` environment:
+Since this is "development only", it may make sense to put it below the `development` environment:

 {{< code-toggle file="config/development/server">}}